 Online Master’s Degree

-Designed for educators and creative professionals, Maine College of Art & Design’s online Master of Arts in Education (MAEd) program empowers you to elevate your teaching practice, expand your impact, and advance your career, all through a flexible, interdisciplinary curriculum rooted in the arts.
+Designed for educators and creative professionals, Maine College of Art & Design’s Master of Arts in Education (MAEd) helps you strengthen your teaching practice, expand your impact, and advance your career through an interdisciplinary curriculum rooted in the arts.

 Schedule a Call Apply Now